 We head out to the courtyard, where my son is having a dance – I really loved our visit here.

+We head off – back to town for a traditional lunch, and then we had an afternoon tour.
 Glad we finished here – this was exactly what I had hoped for – and the foot stomped wine was pretty good too!

 - Are you a family that permanently travels around the world?